NeyhartLab/berryboxai/README.md

         + Move the .zip file to a suitable location, like the Documents folder.
         + Unzip the .zip file

-3. Open up Powershell (Windows) or Terminal (Mac) and navigate to the unzipped folder:
+3. Open up Powershell (Windows) or Terminal (Mac) and navigate to the `berryboxai` folder:
     ```
-    cd /path/to/unzipped/berryboxai/
+    cd /path/to/berryboxai/
     ```
-    > Remember to replace "/path/to/unzipped" with the true path to the folder.
+    > Remember to replace "/path/to/" with the true path to the folder.

 4. Create a Conda environment by typing the following:
     ```